All Episodes

 I didn't know I had one.

-Don't worry, the bath has been sanitized and recoded.
+The bath has been sanitized and re-coated.

-It's all it's fine.
+It's fine.

-No, but in all seriousness, he I didn't know that there was a tub that had jets in it in the house.
+No, but in all seriousness, I didn't know that there was a tub that had jets in it in the house.

 I had no idea.